johnshearing/bioelectocracy/README.md

 The problem of not wanting to change or resistance to change.

-There is no source of darkness.
+There is no source of darkness, only lack of light

 Choosing the path of least resistance.